 When Dreams Come Between You And Your Partner

 Whatever your philosophy or personal belief about dreams may be, dreams can sometimes come between partners in a relationship.
 Usually, this problem is small and quickly goes away, but sometimes it can be a problem or uncover other relationship problems that you may not have been prepared for.

-If you have dreams that make you worry about your relationship, it can help bring in a third party.
+If you have dreams that make you worry about your relationship, it can help bring in a third person.
 This may be a friend or even a parent.
 Sometimes, more help is needed, however.
 You may even consider going to a relationship counselor.

-If you aren't sure how to think, feel, or talk about dreams that may affect your relationship, consider reaching out to a relationship counselor from ReGain.
+If you aren't sure how to think, feel, or talk about dreams that may affect your relationship, consider reaching out to a relationship counselor from Regain.

 Dealing With Dreams

 Knowing how to deal with dreams can be difficult.
 That's particularly true if they have a strong impact on your feelings, if you find them shocking or frightening, or if you have the same dream over and over again.

 The thing to keep in mind is that dreams communicate something to each of us.
 How you answer the question they pose is up to you.